 - Water Law and Policy

 SCELG organises a wide range of events, including high-profile guest lectures, seminars and conferences.
-It works closely with the other Centres within the School of Law (Centre for the Study of Human Rights Law, Centre for Law, Crime and Justice and the Centre for Internet Law and Policy) and with Centres and Institutes across the University.
+It works closely with the other Centres within the School of Law (Centre for the Study of Human Rights Law and Centre for Law, Crime and Justice) and with Centres and Institutes across the University.